Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/topicpapers_talgebra_12_pr.md

 An orange costs twice as much as an apple.
 Which one of the following does not cost the same as the other four?

-A  Two oranges and three apples.
+- Two oranges and three apples

-B  Seven apples.
+- Seven apples

-C  One orange and five apples.
+- One orange and five apples

-D  Three oranges and one apple.
+- Three oranges and one apple

-E  Four oranges.
+- Four oranges

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>An orange costs twice as much as an apple.
 Which one of the following does not cost the same as the other four?
 <emptyline>
-A  Two oranges and three apples.
+- Two oranges and three apples
 <emptyline>
-B  Seven apples.
+- Seven apples
 <emptyline>
-C  One orange and five apples.
+- One orange and five apples
 <emptyline>
-D  Three oranges and one apple.
+- Three oranges and one apple
 <emptyline>
-E  Four oranges.
+- Four oranges
 </code></pre>
 </div>